The Best Video Editing Software For YouTubers

 Cons:

-Luma Fusion – The iPad Pro Option
+Luma Fusion – Best Editor for iPad

 Luma Fusion is the best mobile app video editor on the market.
 It’s only available on the App Store for IOS and is a significant upgrade over iMovie.
-While iMovie is a great editor on a Macbook, the app version is quite limited.

 If you’re someone who has an iPad and wants to use said iPad to edit your vlogs with, then you’ll love Luma Fusion.
 It has all the essentials you need in an editor.
-Optimized for mobile, a quick and snappy interface when editing, great color grading, text and transitions options.
-You can also add animations through keyframing.

 Pros: